Skip navigation

 Causes

-The cause is unknown, but chronic sunlight exposure and eye irritation may contribute to its development.
-Welding is a significant occupational risk.
+The exact cause is unknown.
+Long-term sunlight exposure and eye irritation may be factors.
+Arc-welding is a major job-related risk.

 Symptoms

-A pinguecula is a small, yellowish nodule on the conjunctiva near the cornea.
-It can appear on either side of the cornea, but usually appears on the nose (nasal) side.
-It may increase in size over many years.
+A pingueculum looks like a small, yellowish bump on the conjunctiva near the cornea.
+It can appear on either side of the cornea.
+However, it more often occurs on the nose (nasal) side.
+The growth may increase in size, but usually over many years.

 Exams and Tests

-An eye examination is often enough to diagnose this disorder.
+An eye exam is often enough to diagnose this disorder.

 Treatment

-Usually no treatment is needed.
-Lubrication with artificial tears, and sometimes the temporary use of mild steroid eye drops can be helpful.
-Rarely, the growth may need to be removed if you have discomfort or for cosmetic reasons.
+The only treatment needed in most cases is the use of lubricating eye drops.
+Keeping the eye moist with artificial tears may help prevent the area from becoming inflamed.
+Temporary use of mild steroid eye drops can also be helpful.
+Rarely, the growth may need to be removed for comfort or for cosmetic reasons.

 Outlook (Prognosis)